Majramos/jupyterlab-theme-solarized-dark/README.md

 - `v0.2.x` is mainly based on Jae Hee Lee's original theme
 - `v1.x` aims to provide a smoother looking.
 - Starting from `v2.x`, Jupyterlab `v3.x` support is added.
+- From `v3.x` color changes from Allan's theme were introduced.

 ## Requirements